 Today, with CagePrisoners, Begg is spearheading a public awareness campaign to help those detained without charges, while also trying to hold the guilty parties accountable for what they had done.

 Begg’s words on what it took to survive should give everyone hope during their darkest hours.

 “I didn’t care what these people did to me,” he said.
 “They could never break my conscience and spirit.
 After being released, I felt the shock of freedom, yet it’s also an ordeal trying to lead a normal life again.”

 • Goal is to inflict maximum physical, psychological pain

 The mainstream media in the United States has been complicit in torture by censoring reports about what U.S. officials have done to “terrorism suspects” in secret.
 Journalists routinely employ euphemisms such as “enhanced interrogations” or downplay the effects of torture to keep public outrage at a minimum.

-“The U.S. media is careful in finding ways not to use the word ‘torture’,” London-based author Andrew Worthington told AFP.
+“The U.S. media is careful in finding ways not to use the word ‘torture’,” London-based author Andrew Worthington told AMERICAN FREE PRESS.
 “But it is torture, and the U.S. government at its highest levels connived to make torture not seem like torture.”

 Worthington described a celebrated case currently making its way to the EU’s Human Rights Court.
 “In 2003, operatives of the Macedonian government working with the CIA kidnapped Khalid el-Masri,” he said.
 “They held Masri in a hotel room for three weeks at gunpoint until realizing they had the wrong person.
 In actuality, Masri worked as a car dealer in Germany.
 So, they dumped him alongside an Albanian road in the middle of the night.”